 - Does my condition prevent me from doing other types of work?

 - Has or will my condition keep me out of work for a year?

-Whether you have been hurt on the job or been denied for Social Security disability insurance and are not receiving any benefits or assistance, contact Elrod Pope Law Firm at 803-324-7574 to speak with one of our attorneys.
+Whether you have been hurt on the job or been denied for Social Security disability insurance and are not receiving any benefits or assistance, contact Elrod Pope Accident & Injury Attorneys at 803-324-7574 to speak with one of our attorneys.
 We have over 50 years proven experience in handling injury claims with favorable outcomes and know how to navigate through the process.